exploratoria/exploratoria.github.io/exhibits/light/color-subtraction/readme.md

 * Alter the speeds with which the spots move or set them on other parametric paths

-* Change the color of the background for other mixing results
+* Change the colors of the spots and the background for other mixing results

 ### About the Code